placeAtlas/atlas-2022/CONTRIBUTING.md

 ### Reddit

 1. Click "Edit" on a entry and follow the instructions there, then post it to Reddit by clicking "Post Direct to Reddit".
-2. Flair your post with the "New Entry" tag.
+2. Flair your post with the "Edit Entry" tag.
 3. A moderator will accept your contribution shortly.